livecomsjournal/article_templates/README.md

 * To get started with our template, clone [this repository](https://github.com/livecomsjournal/article_templates) or click the "clone or download button" and download and unzip the a `.zip file`.

 * Navigate to the `templates` directory, pick your article type `.tex` file, rename this file to match the name your want, and delete the other `.tex` files.
-Rename `templates` to a name of your choice.
+Rename the `templates` directory to a name of your choice.

 * Edit `your.README.md` to be suitable for your document, move it to `README.md`.